CFA Level 2 is often cited as the most difficult CFA level to handle, although the debate rages on 🙂

 That said, passing Level 2 is certainly an achievable goal, as long as you allocated more study time to it vs. Level 1, accompanied with a solid study plan and consistent practice.

 What Are Level 2 Historical Pass Rates Like?

-For more details on CFA exam pass rates:
+For more details on CFA exam pass rates, check out these articles:

 - CFA exam historical pass rates since 2010

 - CFA exams in 2021: A beginner’s guide

 The total exam fees for CFA Level 2 are US$700-1,050, depending on how early you register.

 There are other optional additional fees to consider, such as physical copies of the CFA curriculum (if preferred), rescheduling fee and third party study materials.